-At the home page, click View Logs (or ALT+L) to see a graphical plot of the logging data.
+At the home page, click View Logs (or ALT+L) to see a graphical plot of the log:

 - In the Options tab, select the start and end dates of the query.
-The default is the past 7 days. - Several Grouping methods are provided: None, Hour, DOW, or Month. - Select Table at the top of the page to switch to a table view of the data.
+The default is the past 7 days. - Select Table at the top of the page to switch to a table view of the data.

-9. Firmware Update
+9. Firmware Update, FAQ, Support, and Github